svrnm/opentelemetry.io/content/en/docs/languages/js/instrumentation.md

 {{% /tab %}} {{< /tabpane >}}

 For debugging and local development purposes, the following example exports telemetry to the console.
-After you have finished setting up manual instrumentation, you need to configure an appropriate exporter to [export the app's telemetry data](/docs/languages/js/exporters/) to one or more telemetry backends.
+After you have finished setting up instrumentation, you need to configure an appropriate exporter to [export the app's telemetry data](/docs/languages/js/exporters/) to one or more telemetry backends.